André (footballer, born 2001)

-André Trindade da Costa Neto (born 16 July 2001), simply known as André, is a Brazilian professional footballer who plays as a defensive midfielder for Premier League club Wolverhampton Wanderers and the Brazil national team.
+André Trindade da Costa Neto (born 16 July 2001), simply known as André (/pt-BR/), is a Brazilian professional footballer who plays as a defensive midfielder for EFL Championship club Wolverhampton Wanderers and the Brazil national team.

 Club career

 Fluminense

 Born in Algodão, Ibirataia, Bahia, André joined Fluminense's youth setup in 2013, aged 12.
 On 21 February 2020, he renewed his contract with the club until 2023.

 André made his professional debut on 16 September 2020, coming on as a late substitute for Dodi in a 1–0 home win over Atlético Goianiense, for the year's Copa do Brasil.
 His first Série A occurred four days later, as he started in a 1–0 away loss against Sport Recife.

 André scored his first professional goal on 4 July 2021, netting a last-minute winner in a 1–0 away success over rivals Flamengo.
 On 4 October, he further extended his contract until the end of 2024.
 André, 21, completed his hundredth game for the Laranjeiras club, on 1 October 2022, against Atletico-MG, in Mineirão.

 On 24 August 2023, he scored the first goal in a 2–0 win over Olimpia in his 150th match with Fluminense during the Copa Libertadores quarter-finals.
 Later that year, on 4 November, he started in the Copa Libertadores final with Fluminense against Boca Juniors, which ended in a 2–1 victory after extra time, to be his club's first title in that competition.